3 Electrodynamics

 \[ \begin{align} dx'^{\left(\alpha\right)} = \Lambda_\beta^{\left(\alpha\right)} dx^{\left(\beta\right)}. \end{align} \]

-Now you ask $ds^2 = ds'^2$ and get
+Now one requires $ds^2 = ds'^2$ and obtains

 \[ \begin{align} ds'^2 &= \eta_{\alpha, \beta}dx'^{\left(\alpha\right)} dx'^{\left(\beta\right)} = \eta_{\alpha, \beta}dx'^{\left(\alpha\right)}\Lambda_\delta^{\left(\beta\right)} dx^{\left(\delta\right)} = \eta_{\alpha, \beta}\Lambda_\gamma^{\left(\alpha\right)} dx^{\left(\gamma\right)}\Lambda_\delta^{\left(\beta\right)} dx^{\left(\delta\right)}\nonumber\\ &= \eta_{\alpha, \beta}\Lambda_\gamma^{\left(\alpha\right)}\Lambda_\delta^{\left(\beta\right)} dx^{\left(\gamma\right)} dx^{\left(\delta\right)} = \eta_{\gamma.\delta}dx^{\left(\gamma\right)} dx^{\left(\delta\right)} = ds^2. \end{align} \]